jesus87/gracefulshutdown/README.md

-# Exercices HasCode,Stats and Graceful Shutdown
+# Exercises HashCode,Stats and Graceful Shutdown

 Commands for running the applicaction using make file, default port is 8081 for the requests, postman collection is attached